Premier League fixtures 2020/2021 on TV – Schedule, all channels, kick-off times, PPV games on box office

 We've got all the details on the Premier League fixtures for 2020/2021, including how to watch every match live on TV in the UK.

-However, Liverpool are keeping the pressure firmly applied on Jose Mourinho’s men as an injury-stricken Reds unit crushed Leicester on Sunday evening.
+Two full rounds of fixtures – comprising of 20 top flight games – will be played in just a five-day period after Christmas, with an intensive schedule for players, managers and the rest of us watching from the comfort of our armchairs to wrap our heads around.

-Arsenal succumbed to a goalless bore draw with Leeds, while Man Utd, Everton and West Ham recorded narrow wins over West Brom, Fulham and Sheffield United.
+Some of the biggest games given the green light for the weekend after Christmas include Arsenal v Chelsea, Man City v Newcastle, Leicester v Man Utd and Liverpool v West Ham, with something for everyone over the festive period.

-In a positive move for football fans across the nation, pay per view games for one-off £14.95 fees per game have been officially scrapped.
+In another positive move for football fans across the nation, pay per view games for one-off £14.95 fees per game have been officially scrapped.

 Excess games not selected by Sky Sports or BT Sport will be shown across Sky, BT and Amazon Prime Video and occasional free-to-air Premier League games will be shown on BBC.